sun128764/HurricaneHouse/README.md

   - Get Sensor Data: Read input string from serial communication and add those data to it’s class members.
 - Private Methods:
   - Add Data: Add time series data point to List.

-## Nunit Test Project 1

-This is a empty test project which is design to verify the methods of the project.

 ## Known issue